Rigorous Maximum Likelihood Estimation for Quantum States: Introduction

 QST has a long history and we review some of the literature, categorizing it by the assumptions made on the quantum state.
 We start with methods that add no assumptions on the quantum state.
 The simplest approach is solving an unconstrained least-squares (LS) problem, leading to the linear inversion method.
 While computationally cheap, and even cheaper for specially structured measurements~\cite{Guta_2020}, the method can generate an infeasible state that is not a density matrix because its trace is not unity and/or the eigenvalues are negative \cite{Qi_2013}; this is often partially addressed by the heuristic of \emph{a posteriori} normalizing (which does not correspond to Euclidean projection).
 From a statistical point of view, an enormous number of low-noise measurements are needed in order to have an accurate reconstruction.

-The projective least squares (PLS) method analyzed in \cite{Guta_2020} is a two-step procedure starting with an unconstrained least-squares estimate, as in the linear inversion method, followed by a second step to project the LS estimate onto a set of feasible density matrices which requires an eigenvalue decomposition and hence a computational cost of $\mathcal{O}(d^3)$.
-Their paper provides theoretical recovery guarantees, although the experimental results go up to only $5$ qubits.
+The projective least-squares (PLS) method analyzed in \cite{Guta_2020} is a two-step procedure starting with an unconstrained least-squares estimate, as in the linear inversion method, followed by a second step to project the LS estimate onto a set of feasible density matrices which requires an eigenvalue decomposition and hence a computational cost of $\mathcal{O}(d^3)$.
+Their paper provides theoretical recovery guarantees, although the simulation results go up to only $5$ qubits.
 Other similar multi-step approaches include~\cite{Hou_2016, PhysRevLett.108.070502}.

-Going farther, the physical constraints can be added to the least-squares problem, leading to a constrained least squares problem, though requiring an optimization solver and being significantly more computationally costly than unconstrained least squares.
+Going farther, the physical constraints can be added to the least-squares problem, leading to a constrained least-squares problem, though requiring an optimization solver and being significantly more computationally costly than unconstrained least-squares.
 Examples of this approach include~\cite{liu2011universal}.

-While the least squares objective is common, mostly due to its simplicity and computational ease, a more principled approach is maximum likelihood estimation (MLE) which takes into account both the statistical nature of the measurements and the physical constraints.
+While the least-squares objective is common, mostly due to its simplicity and computational ease, a more principled approach is maximum likelihood estimation (MLE) which takes into account both the statistical nature of the measurements and the physical constraints.
 While this approach is attractive due to its statistically motivated nature and the fact that it returns physically feasible states, and hence has been explored in many works including \cite{PhysRevA.64.052312, PhysRevA.63.020101, PhysRevA.75.042108, PhysRevA.61.010304, Acharya_2019}, it is significantly more computationally expensive than any of the unconstrained or constrained least-squares approaches.

 A second class of methods places structural assumptions on the state matrix, beyond the guaranteed physical constraints of positive semi-definiteness and unit trace.
 Because a pure state is rank one, and since most target states are intended to be pure, the most common structural assumption is that the target state is low-rank or close to a low-rank matrix, e.g., a pure state contaminated with a small amount of depolarizing noise or other uncertainty.